Millionaires (album): Further recording and mixing

-In December 1998, the band embarked on a UK arena tour, which saw the band play seven tracks that would feature on their next album.
+In December 1998, the band embarked on a UK arena tour, which saw them play seven tracks that would feature on their next album.
 Working with Steve Osborne, the band re-recorded "Just Like Fred Astaire", and recorded "Afro Lover" with Faithless.
 Further recording was held at Metropolis Studios in London in February 1999, where Booth and an engineer were working on "Confusion".
 Partway through the session, Eno walks in and aids them.
 Most of the final recordings were had the producer credited split between Eno, Davies and Hunter, with the exception of: "Just Like Fred Astaire" was produced by Eno and Osborne; "Shooting My Mouth Off" and "Vervaceous" were co-produced with Baynton-Power; and "Afro Lover" was produced by Faithless.
 Due to Booth succumbing to a throat problem, he had to re-sing all his vocal parts near the end of the sessions.

 Alex Haas acted as the main engineer throughout the sessions, while also working with other engineers: Ott on "I Know What I'm Here For" and "I Know What I'm Here For"; Martin Wilding on "Vervaceous"; Davies and Hunter on "Hello" and "Someone's Got It in for Me"; and Benedict Fenner and Davies on "We're Going to Miss You".
 Ott engineered "Just Like Fred Astaire" with Theo Millar, and "Dumb Jam" with Andrew Page.
 Davies and Hunter engineered "Strangers".
 Eno mixed "Hello" and "Vervaceous", while Dave Bascombe mixed the remaining tracks with Davies and Hunter in attendance.
-The mixing sessions occurred in April 1999, after a two-month delay, and were split between Metropolis and two another London-based studios, Eden and Olympic.
+The mixing sessions occurred in April 1999, after a two-month delay, and were split between Metropolis and another two London studios, Eden and Olympic.
 During this process three-to-four master tapes had disappeared, and the final arrangements of two tracks were unaccounted for.
 Fenner spent time at Metropolis reassembling the arrangement of "We're Going to Miss You".
 Similarly, Baynton-Power was looking through his computer's hard disk drive for any forgotten percussion takes.